baskerville/bspwm/README.md

 ## Messages

-The syntax for the client is `bspc COMMAND ARGUMENTS...`.
+The syntax for the client is `bspc COMMAND ARGUMENTS ...`.

 The following messages are handled: